zznnaa/CSC120-FinalProject/cheatsheet.md

 This file will contain documentation for all commands available in your game.

-Note:  It's a good idea to also make this list available inside the game, in response to a `HELP` command.

 train - Allows player to train two characters on their team.
 After each training session, the chosen characters experience goes up, and each character loses two health points. battle - Allows player to battle bosses.
 The battle ends when the enemy or a character on the team dies.
 Health points decrease for the characters on the team who don't die. campfire - Allows player to talk with a character on their team.
 Replenishes the team's health points and increases the chosen character's alliance with the user.